 1ST Papaya.
 Unripe Papaya is not readily available in my store, so I have to drive 4 hours to get it.

 2nd Shredding the Papaya.
-Yeah, it is no fun shredding 2 medium sized unripe Papaya.
+Yeah, it is no fun shredding 2 medium-sized unripe Papayas.

-3rd Squeezing out the excess Papaya juice.
-To make this easier, I use cheesecloth and squeeze the shredded Papaya in small batch.
+3rd Squeeze out the excess Papaya juice.
+To make this easier, I use cheesecloth and squeeze the shredded Papaya into a small batch.

 EAT IT WITH

 - 3 1/2 LBS unripe Papaya shredded

 - 1/2 cup sea salt

 - 1/2 of red bell pepper cube or thick strips

 - 1 piece 3 inch ginger cut into strips

 - 2 1/2 cups white vinegar